helloblock/helloblock-app/tutorials/wallet-1.md

 ### Unspents/UTXO
 <br>

-Bitcoin Transactions work by chaining together transactions.
-Future transactions rely on previous transaction for verifiability.
-It gets chained all the way back to the original 'coinbase' output, generated by the Bitcoin miners.
+Bitcoin Transactions work by checking if a particular transaction refers to a previous transaction.
+This gets checked all the way back to the original 'coinbase' transaction, generated by the Bitcoin miners.

 You cannot use a previous transaction output that has already been spent.
 This would be double spending.

-Therefore, we must use unspent previous transaction outputs ("UTXO"/"unspents" for short) in order to build valid future transactions.
+Therefore, we can only use unspent previous transaction outputs ("UTXO"/"unspents" for short) in order to build valid future transactions.

-Our Wallet contains a set of addresses, both private keys and public addresses for each.
-Each address may have unspents, these unspents can be validly included in a transaction using the private key.
-We'll see how that works later.

-Our Wallet balance is also the sum value of all the unspents.
-In order words, our wallet is a sum of all the Bitcoins we've received, but haven't yet sent.
+An address's would be the sum of all the unspents.
+In order words, it is the sum of all the Bitcoins that has been received minus the Bitcoins that have been sent.

 There are 3 important fields we need to get when using unspents. (see byte map above)
  1. Previous Transaction Hash